buddyw/recipes/texas-style-chili.md

 Alternatively, you can use store bought beef stock, but you are sacrificing flavor.

 ## Chili Instructions:
 Brown meat in a pot.
 Add onion.  add garlic.  add rotels.  cook for a bit.  add stock, spices, coffee, cook together for 30 min or so.
 Mix masa with warm water and add to chili.
-Cook until the sauce is thick and flavors come together.
+Cook until the sauce is thick and flavors come together (at least 30 more min).
 Season to taste.